zveinn/delivery-time-service/README.md

 ### Simple string returns on 400 and 500 errors
 Since users are not interacting dirrectly with this service, a formatted error response for invalid input is not needed.
 The string error responses are mostly for developers which are developing against the service.

-### Simple log.Println()
-I did write this service originally using the new slog package which released in 1.21.
-However, using that package seems to break the inbuilt golang test suite on build. <br>
-Depending on the situation any other structured log package should be used if logs are to be fed to a central log-service such as the ELK stack.

 ### No rate-limiting on API requests
 Since this is designed to be a high-volume proxy layer the implementation of configurable timeouts is (in my experience) better than a ratelimit.
 If the service is being overloaded it should be scaled horizontally in order to handle the load.